SterlingVix/law-and-trump/README.md

 Build the optimized / deployable app with `npm run build`.

+Preview the deployable build by first installing `serve` globally: `npm install -g serve@^5.1.5`.

-Preview the deployable build with `npm run preview`.
+Then serve the built app with `npm run preview`.

 Code style is ES2016+ with React.
 If you're not used to it, no worries, you'll pick it up fast.
 Ask me if you have any questions. :)